greenwyrt/plover2CAT/user_manual.md

 ## The Editor

-The editor is a QPlainTextEdit component.
+The editor is a QTextEdit component.
 To most users, the only relevant aspect is that the text is organized into paragraphs, and data is stored on a per-paragraph basis.

-There are several base properties:
+There are several properties for each paragraph:

 - Creation Time: this is the time that the paragraph is created.
 If it does not exist, the default is the time for the first stroke (see `steno data` below).
 - Edit Time: this is the time of the last change to the paragraph.
 In the Paragraph Properties Editor, this property is not editable. the time will be modified each time there is a change to the paragraph and as a result, any manual edits will be overwritten.
 - Audio Start Time: this is the time from the audio playing when the paragraph is created.
 This property can be edited, and should be used when trying to match timing, such as for captions.
 - Audio End Time: this is the time when the audio has "passed on" from this paragraph.
 By default, if a paragraph does not have this property set, the audio end time for the paragraph is the audio start time of the subsequent paragraph.
 When `Stop Audio` is pressed, the time of the audio at the stop will be set as audio end time of the paragraph.
 Having one audio end time at the end of the transcript is important for making valid SRT caption files.
-- Style: this is mostly useful for associating an ODF paragraph style with the given block for exporting to an Open Document Text file.
+- Style: this is mostly useful for associating a paragraph style with the given block for exporting.
 See [styles](#styles) for the format and how to use.
 - Notes: this is a text property for the user to make notes.

 ## Steno data

-This section below describes in some detail how QPlainTextEdit and the data structures is used, which may not be so apparent in the code.
+This section below describes in some detail QTextEdit and the data structures is used, which may not be so apparent in the code.

 ### `stroke` data

-The most important hidden property of each paragraph is the steno.
+The most important property of each paragraph is the steno.

 For each paragraph, there is a user data object (subclassing `defaultdict`) containing the base properties from above, and also holding the steno strokes (`strokes`) with corresponding text strings.
 The `strokes` entry is a list of lists, each element list having either three (or four) elements:
 - time of stroke